Pattern Writing for Knit Designers

 - how to establish a personal style sheet And much, much more.
 So much more!

-In addition, Kate provides two key resources: a master template – both in printed and digital form –and a master glossary and abbreviations list.
+In addition, the book includes two key resources: a master template – both in printed and digital form –and a master glossary and abbreviations list.